Web Service Guidelines

 If you are using methods in the Administration Web service, instead specify a path that goes to the administration port and that uses _vti_adm as the virtual directory, as follows:

 Type a Web reference name, and then click Add Reference.

 Instantiate a Web service within code by using a constructor as follows:

 Web_Reference_Name represents the name used for the reference to the Web service in Visual Studio, and Service_Name represents the name of the class providing methods that can be called through the Web service.

 Establishing User Credentials

-To establish system credentials for the current security context in which the application is running, add the following line after the previous line, which authenticates the user or group under which the code is running by passing their default credentials to the Web service from the system credential cache.
+To establish system credentials for the current security context in which the application is running, add the following line after the previous line, which authenticates the user running the code by passing their default credentials to the Web service from the system credential cache.

-The following basic programming tasks demonstrate how to use one of the default Web services that are provided in SharePoint Foundation:
+The following programming tasks demonstrate how to use a Web service in Windows SharePoint Services: